MicrosoftDocs/entra-docs/docs/identity/saas-apps/vbrick-rev-cloud-tutorial.md

 * Enable your users to be automatically signed-in to Vbrick Rev Cloud with their Microsoft Entra accounts.
 * Manage your accounts in one central location.

 You'll configure and test Microsoft Entra single sign-on for Vbrick Rev Cloud in a test environment.
-Vbrick Rev Cloud supports **SP** initiated single sign-on.
+Vbrick Rev Cloud supports **SP** initiated single sign-on and [Automated user provisioning](vbrick-rev-cloud-provisioning-tutorial.md).

 ## Prerequisites